 High blood pressure means the heart has to work harder to pump blood which causes strain and weakening.
 It also causes the walls of the arteries to get damaged over time.

 High blood pressure is a cardiovascular condition which occurs when the blood pressure in arteries is constantly elevated.

 Hypertension affects about a third of adult Americans and around 17.7% of Canadians.
 The condition usually does not cause any symptoms and it is often only discovered during a medical checkup.
 Hypertension is not something that should be ignored.
 It can cause serious health problems if left untreated.

-As with many other conditions, there are certain things that can influence the development of this disorder.
-Genetics, smoking tobacco, drinking alcohol, obesity, bad diet and stress all play a role.
+As with many other conditions, there are certain risk factors that can influence the development of disease; genetics, smoking tobacco, drinking alcohol, obesity, poor diet and stress all play a role.

 What does science have to say about cannabis and hypertension?

 There are currently only a few studies on the influence of cannabis on blood pressure and the studies can be contradictory.